 William Zorach

 The Dream, 1949

-Pink marble
+Pink Tennessee marble

-9 H. x 12 W. x 5 ¼ D., inches
+9 H. x 12 W. x 5 ¼ D. inches

-Signed underneath in red wax pencil: Zorach
+Signed underneath in red crayon or marker: William Zorach

-Zabriskie Gallery label underneath
+Bears Zabriskie Gallery label underneath

+William Zorach